Ch 9: Earthborn Encounter

 “At this point in the night, I think we’ll take what we can get,” Rhavin said.
-He looked towards his companions and didn’t receive the response he was hoping for.
-Mykul had a frown on his face, and Sam was already passed out with her head on the table.
+He looked towards his companions and received the response he was hoping for.
+Mykul gave Rhavin a hefty nod and Sam was already passed out with her head on the table.

 “Well, I can’t say I’m excited about tiny beds, but I do think I’m a little too sloshed to search for a bigger one.
 I wouldn’t mind better looking company though.”
 Mykul raised his mug to the dwarves and let out a chuckle before finishing the rest of his ale.

 “You’re a real fucking pisser ain’t you boy?”
 Golun said.
 “Take the night on us, I’ll show you up.”
-Golun gave Sam a rough shake of the shoulder, and led her up the stairs and Mykul followed, yawning.
+Golun gave Sam a rough shake of the shoulder, and led her up the stairs.
+Mykul followed, yawning.